DanRoscigno/scrape-to-pdf/README.md

 </details>

-## Generate PDF files for each Docusaurus page
+### Generate PDF files for each Docusaurus page

-This takes the URLs.txt generated above and:
+This reads the `URLs.txt` generated above and:
 1. Creates a cover page
 2. creates PDF files for each URL in the file